2023 Most Popular Religious Studies Bachelor's Degree Schools in the New England Region

 Read full report on Religious Studies at Harvard University

-Smith College ranked #8 on this year’s Most Popular Religious Studies Bachelor’s Degree Schools in the New England Region list.
-Located in the suburb of Northampton, Smith is a private not-for-profit college with a small student population.
+Smith College came in at #8 in this year’s edition of the Most Popular Religious Studies Bachelor’s Degree Schools in the New England Region ranking.
+Located in the large suburb of Northampton, Smith is a private not-for-profit school with a small student population.

-Boston College did quite well in this year’s ranking of the most popular places for religious studies students to get a bachelor’s degree.
-It came in at #10 on the list.
+With a ranking of #10, Boston College did quite well on this year’s most popular schools for religious studies students working on their bachelor’s degree.
 Boston College is a fairly large private not-for-profit school located in the small city of Chestnut Hill.

 Full Religious Studies at Boston College Report